Statistical identification of ringdown modes with rational filters: The rational filter as a hybrid Bayesian-like analysis

 Previous work on the rational filter described it as a Bayesian analysis \cite{ma2022, ma2023, ma2023a}.
 Here we provide clarification about the extent to which the rational filter is Bayesian.

 The likelihood in Eq.~\eqref{eq:likelihood} depends on the parameters of the rational filter: $M_f$ and $\chi_f$.
 The rational filter analysis and the contours computed in the $M_f$ and $\chi_f$ plane are Bayesian in this respect.
-However, when comparing the rational filter analysis to the usual time-domain analysis, it is shown in the supplementary material of Ref.~\cite{ma2023} that, for a single detector, the rational filter is related to the usual time-domain likelihood when using the maximum likelihood estimation for mode amplitudes under the assumption of white noise.
+However, when comparing the rational filter analysis to the usual time-domain analysis, it is shown in the supplementary material of Ref.~\cite{ma2023} that, for a single detector, the rational filter is closely connected to the usual time-domain likelihood when using the maximum likelihood estimation for mode amplitudes under the assumption of white noise.
 The maximum-likelihood estimation for amplitudes is a frequentist method\footnote{It is further shown in the supplementary material of Ref.~\cite{ma2023} that the maximum likelihood estimation for mode amplitudes is equivalent to marginalizing over the amplitudes when using an infinitely large flat prior---although this is formally an improper prior.} which is then combined with the Bayesian inference on $M_f$ and $\chi_f$.
-For multiple detectors, the rational filter is additionally incoherent in amplitudes between detectors (as discussed in Sec.~\ref{sec:1_mode}).
-We thus refer to the rational filter as ``semi-Bayesian'' to distinguish it from the usual time-domain analysis.
+For multiple detectors, the rational filter is additionally incoherent in mode amplitudes across detectors (as discussed in Sec.~\ref{sec:1_mode}).
 The detection statistic $\mathcal{D}$ defined in this work [Eq.~\eqref{eq:BF}] is thus directly analogous to a log Bayes factor but is distinct from the Bayes factor of time-domain analyses.
 It is still, however, capable of being used to distinguish between different mode hypotheses (as verified throughout the paper and specifically in Sec. \ref{sec:NR}).
+We thus refer to the rational filter as a hybrid Bayesian-like approach to distinguish it from the usual time-domain analysis.

 Within this paper, we provide a method to quantify the statistical significance of a given $\mathcal{D}$ in order to distinguish true signal observations from noise more robustly.
 This improves on more generalized criteria for the necessary Bayes factors required for a statistical significant detection, such as those suggested in \cite{kass1995, jeffreys1998}.
 Specifically, the procedure outlined in Sec.~\ref{sec:FAP} better accounts for the detector noise behavior around a GW event and the impact from any non-Gaussian noise features.
 However, this work does not comment on the known issues of using Bayes factors when well-motivated priors are not known \cite{gelman2017, robert2007}.
 This work also does not comment on the time at which constant amplitude QNM fittings are valid, as discussed in \cite{giesler2024, baibhav2023}.